Carter Wong

-Carter Wong (born Wong Chia-ta on March 22, 1947) is a Chinese actor and martial artist, who is mainly known for roles in Kung Fu action movies.
+Carter Wong (born March 22, 1947) is a Chinese actor and martial artist, who is mainly known for roles in Kung Fu action movies.
 The biggest movies he was featured in are Big Trouble in Little China (1986), and Yong zheng ming zhang Shao Lin men (1977).
 As an actor, he contributed to more than seventy martial arts films.
 He also worked as a stuntman in films, and was the fighting instructor for the movie Rambo III.
 Wong is still active in martial arts.

 Acting

 Wong’s first substantial movie role was in 1972, for the movie He qi dao, in which he played Kao Chang.
 Using several pseudonyms, Wong appeared in multiple martial arts movies for many years.
 The majority of his movies are shot in Hong Kong and Taiwan and spoken in his mother tongue Mandarin.
 With the growing popularity of Chinese kung fu films in the rest of the world, a great number of movies Wong played in were overdubbed in English, among which is the 1978 kung fu Hall Of Fame Classic Tai ji yuan gong (translated as Born Invincible), in which he plays a shaolin fighter that is trained so heavily from childhood on, that he is now impervious to weapons.
 With the film Yong zheng ming zhang Shao Lin men (1982. translated and released Shaolin Invincibles) he drew attention from Hollywood and he was invited to make movies there too.